 Step 2: Google Analytics Integration

 That email will include details on how to set up query segments (including branded vs. unbranded queries and specific topics) and will walk you through key report insights.
 That’s it!
-You can start taking advantage of all that Keylime Tools has to offer, including better understanding your audiences and their needs, critical details about traffic and ranking changes, and data for forecasting SEO impact.
+You can start taking advantage of all that Keylime Toolbox has to offer, including better understanding your audiences and their needs, critical details about traffic and ranking changes, and data for forecasting SEO impact.